Shaun-P-Cheriyan/Stuart-Little-Comp-3040-A03/Stuart-Little_A03_Part01_v1.md

 ## Endpoints
 3040Crypto's Crypto Tracker
  -  GET api/v1/coins/list
- -  Parameter : Num
+ -  Parameter : Num (Used to determine the number of cryptocurrencies to be displayed)
+ -  Example Paramter Values : all, 3, 5

 3040Crypto's Crypto Value Tracker
  - GET api/v1/coins/value
- - Parameter : Name
+ - Parameter : Name (Used to determine the coin needed to be displayed)
+ - Example Paramter Values : Bitcoin, Ethereum

 ## Resources
 3040Crypto's Crypto Tracker